Skip to content

 Trembling in dogs as a sign of pain

-Indicators that indicate pain:
+Indicators that point to pain:

 • Changes in behavior, such as decreased appetite or withdrawal.

-Diseases as a cause of tremors
+Diseases as a cause of trembling

-Measures in case of suspected illness:
+Measures to take in case of suspected illness:

-• Watch for other indicators such as vomiting, diarrhea or fever.
+• Watch for other indicators such as vomiting, diarrhea, or fever.

 Poisoning as a cause of tremors